hilbix/tino/howto/audio.md

 Notes:

+- PulseAudio need to be restarted for changes in `/etc/pulse/default.pa`
+  - The manual does not state how to restart PulseAudio, but see below how I restart it from scratch
 - The sample must be long enough to wake up your sound system (which takes 0.3s on my system with HDMI)
   - check it with `pactl play-sample x11-bell`
   - check it again after your Sound System went to sleep, which is completely random at my side

+Perhaps you want to reset PulseAudio (drop your User settings) and restart it from scratch.
+To do that:

+    mv -Tf --backup=t "$HOME/.config/pulse" "$HOME/.config/pulse.old"
+    pulseaudio -k
+    sleep 1
+    sudo killall -9 pulseaudio
+    sleep 2
+    pulseaudio -D

+Note that it then comes up in some random state.  **Be sure check correct sound settings afterwards!**

 ## Recipes **tried but failed**